Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ## Font

-* Type - I prefer sans-serif fonts because they have less clutter.
+* Type - I prefer sans-serif fonts because they have less clutter, but both serif and sans-serif are fine.
 You should avoid monospaced fonts or fonts that are similar to monospaced fonts.

 * Size - Don't make it too small.